Human rights in Portugal: Sexual exploitation

-LGBT rights
+LGBTQ rights

-Until 1982 homosexuality was a crime.
+Until 1982, homosexuality was a crime.
 It was in 1982 when amendments were made that decriminalised homosexual relations between people over the age of sixteen in private.
-The LGBT community in Portugal benefited when Portugal joined the European Union on 1 January 1986.
-This benefited the community through being in contact with freedoms that were enjoyed in other countries that were members of the EU.
-After the decriminalisation of homosexuality there was an emergence of LGBT organisations and gay rights groups in the 1990s in Portugal.
-Since 1982 Portugal progressed quickly in legal advances in protecting and upholding the rights of the LGBT community.
+The LGBTQ community in Portugal benefited when the country joined the European Union on 1 January 1986 through gaining access to freedoms enjoyed in other EU member states.
+After the decriminalisation of homosexuality, there was an emergence of LGBT organisations and gay rights groups in the 1990s in Portugal.
+Since 1982, Portugal progressed quickly in legal advances in protecting and upholding the rights of the LGBTQ community.
 It was in 2001 that they acknowledged civil unions for same-sex couples.
-Then in 2004 they introduced constitutional rights that explicitly forbid discrimination that is based on someone's sexual orientation and are one of the few countries in the world to include this in their constitution.
-In 2010 they also legalised same-sex marriage being the ninth country in the world to do so at the time.
-Six years after this they also legalised the adoption of children by same-sex couples.
+Then, in 2004 they introduced constitutional rights that explicitly forbid discrimination that is based on someone's sexual orientation and are one of the few countries in the world to include this in their constitution.
+In 2010, they also legalised same-sex marriage, being the ninth country in the world to do so at the time.
+In 2016, the adoption of children by same-sex couples was legalised.

-Relative to the rest of the worlds countries Portugal has been acknowledged as progressive with the rights of the LGBT community.
-More recently, in April 2018 the Portuguese parliament approved a law which allows Transgender people to have their preferred gender legally recognised by government without having to be diagnosed as mentally ill.
+Relative to the rest of the world's countries, Portugal has been acknowledged as progressive with the rights of the LGBT community.
+More recently, in April 2018 the Portuguese parliament approved a law which allows transgender people to have their preferred gender legally recognised by the government without having to be evaluated by medical professionals.
 Portugal are one of only six European nations to allow this.
 With this bill they also banned the unnecessary surgery on intersex infants which can cause life-long pain, health complications and loss of sexual sensation.

 The ILGA Portugal which is a private social solidarity institution which protects the rights of the LGBT community within Portugal awarded the rainbow prize to the judicial police college for its training programme focusing on the discrimination against LGBT persons.

 Women's rights

 History

-Before the overthrow of the authoritarian government in 1974 women were restricted by the penal code and had no contact with international women's groups thus having little organisational power.
-With the new constitution in 1976 women gained the same legal equality as men.
-The Commission on the Status of Women (renamed the Commission for Equality and Women's Rights in 1991) had the role to improve the position of women in Portugal and protect their rights, this was established in 1977.
+Before the overthrow of the authoritarian government in 1974, women were restricted by the Portuguese penal code and had no contact with international women's groups, thus having little organisational power.
+With the new constitution in 1976, women gained the same legal equality as men.
+The Commission on the Status of Women (renamed the Commission for Equality and Women's Rights in 1991) had the role to improve the position of women in Portugal and protect their rights, it was established in 1977.
 Then twenty years later the Council of Ministers integrated a gender perspective at all policy levels and since then several national plans for equality have been issued.